VitaliyStarodub/angular_face_for_spring-web-app/README.md

 # AngDemo

+This project uses as a front part to project [https://github.com/VitaliyStarodub/spring-web-app].
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.6.

 ## Development server